Flip the Script

 A digital flipbook the World Tribune and Living Buddhism.

 This section features Ikeda Sensei’s seminal guidance to the members of the United States.
-The following is an abridgement of his speech given at the First SGI-USA Executive Conference, held at Soka University Los Angeles, Calabasas, California, February 21, 1990.
-The full speech can be found in My Dear Friends in America, fourth edition, pp.
+The following is an excerpt of his speech given at the First SGI-USA Women’s Division Meeting, held at Soka University of Los Angeles, Calabasas, California, February 27, 1990.
+The full speech can be found in My Dear Friends in America, fourth

 Find your monthly district material here.